Estadio Óscar Hugo Sosa

-The Mar del Chaco Stadium (also known as Atlántida Stadium or Chaco'i Stadium) will be a football stadium in Paraguay located in the city of Nueva Asunción, and is owned by Atlántida Sport Club, which will host it.
+The Óscar Hugo Sosa (also known as Atlántida Stadium or Chaco'i Stadium) will be a football stadium in Paraguay located in the city of Nueva Asunción, and is owned by Atlántida Sport Club, which will host it.

 It will have an initial capacity of 7,000 spectators, although in a second stage it is intended to expand its capacity to 18,000 spectators, and once inaugurated it will be the football stadium with the largest capacity in the Western Region of Paraguay, surpassing the Facundo de León Fossati Stadium of the Club 12 de Junio, which has a capacity for 5,000 seated people.

 The property will have a main playing field and several auxiliary fields that will be made entirely of artificial turf, this to save water, a commodity that is scarce in the Paraguayan Chaco region, and will also have a large parking lot for 2,000 vehicles.